cheesegrits/filament-google-maps/README.md

 property.
 Note that you can have multiple maps on a form, by adding a second computed property referencing a second pair of lat/lng fields.

+#### Full Options

-The full set of options is as follows:
+The full set of options is as follows.
+All option methods support closures, as well as direct values.

 ```php
 FilamentGoogleMap::make('location')